Birth of a New Day: Legacy

+Birth of a New Day popularized the Dream Catalogue Label and the vaporwave genre as a whole, as it contains "the entrancing parts of vaporwave, but condensed into a distinctly cohesive artform that also embraces past musical innovators like Boards of Canada, Burial and Sigur Rós" according to Bandwagon.
+Tristan Bath said the album "dogded" what he called a side effect of the prolific nature of vaporwave, where "the odd masterpiece can disappear into the abyss having only reached the eardrums of a mere handful of ravenous vapor-heads."

-Birth of a New Day popularized the Dream Catalogue Label.
-In November 2015, Rolling Stone noted that the album had become "an unparalleled success within a small, passionate pocket of the Internet" and "a staple of the Bandcamp charts"; the release of the album at the Dream Catalogue label, stylized as 新しい日の誕生, is the "all-time best selling dreampunk" release of the website.
-HKE stated that the album is the definitive release of the label, saying that it "helped define the label, and what the guiding vision of the label should be".
+In November 2015, Rolling Stone noted that the album had become "an unparalleled success within a small, passionate pocket of the Internet" and "a staple of the Bandcamp charts".
+HKE stated that the album is the definitive release of the label, saying that it "helped define the label, and what the guiding vision of the label should be", while American musician Michael Nesmith of the Monkees listed it as one of his reasons for loving the vaporwave genre, as it "[is] completely gone from the landscapes of traditional music."

 According to Paul Simpson, an AllMusic writer, almost immediately after its release, the album's "dreamy atmospherics and nostalgic melodies struck a chord with listeners, and it became an instant cult classic".
 After the album's release, the Vice magazine named the duo as "vaporwave superstars", stating that in the scene, 2814 is "as good as it gets".
-The duo states that Birth of a New Day was one of the most important dreampunk releases as it was a catalyst of the genre and of the record label:
+Russo said the Birth of a New Days popularity was "a teenage dream come true, really, most absurdly and unexpectedly".
+The duo stated the record was one of the most important dreampunk releases as it was a catalyst of the genre and of the record label:

 "An album that shaped an era, Birth Of A New Day was quite literal in a prescient manner as it shook the foundations of the underground and catalyzed the 'dreampunk' movement coming out of the post-vaporwave era – helping define the aesthetic of Dream Catalogue as a record label in the process."

 Track listing

-All track titles are written in Japanese except the first in Chinese.
-English translations are adapted from the 2019 reissue.
+English translations adapted from the 2019 reissue.